MileHacker Logo

 Special Permits and Health Notes

 • No special permits needed for general sightseeing in Prayagraj.
-Allahabad Fort access is limited by the Indian Army.
+Allahabad Fort access is restricted by the Indian Army.

-• Yellow Fever vaccination certificate required when arriving from or transiting through Yellow Fever risk countries.
+• Yellow Fever vaccination certificate required if arriving from or transiting through Yellow Fever risk countries.
 Check latest Indian Ministry of Health requirements.

 Visa Resources